nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 Below is a non-exhaustive list of benefits when using NLP Sandbox:

 - Identify challenging NLP Sandbox tasks that would best benefit from your contribution by viewing their leaderboards.
-- Increase the visibiity of your NLP tools.
+- Increase the visibiity of your NLP Sandbox tools.
-- Build portable NLP tools that can be deployed in production environments (cloud and on-premises).
+- Build portable NLP Sandbox tools that can be deployed in production environments (cloud and on-premises).
 - Learn how to craft robuest and reliable using modern software development models and technologies (e.g. using GitHub, CI/CD workflows, Docker).

 ### Develop your first NLP Sandbox Tool